ELLIOT TO DARWIN Via The Stuart Highway 87|

 between Alice Springs and Darwin.
 It is licensed and has excellent meals.

-Small township on the highway with most facilities.
+Small township on the highway with most facilities including a pub and nearby Lake Woods.